 This means try to schedule your driving times to early mornings or in the evening if you can.
-If not, set a timer to remind you to reapply to help lower your risk of skin damage.
+If not, set a timer to remind you to reapply to help lower your risk of skin damage and developing skin cancer.

 Looking for the perfect suncreen for you?
 Read this guide for sunscreen sun protection (SPF).

 UVF is a rating system given to clothes to help determine how much protection from the sun they are going to provide.
 The higher the rating the better the protection is going to be.
 Experts suggest wearing clothes that have a UVF rating of 15 or higher.

 They also suggest layering clothing, especially in cooler months, to get the most protection you can.
 There are also certain colors of clothing that help to protect you from UVA and UVB rays.
 The darker the colors, the more protective they are against the sun.

 This means wearing a dark, rash guards is going to offer you more protection than a tank-top or plain light-colored t-shirt.